philcryer/kontrola/README.md

 # kontrola
-A python script to query a subnet looking for IPs with SSL certs, then querying those certs in order to determine when expiration times are approaching.
+A script to query a subnet looking for IPs with SSL certs, then querying those certs in order to determine when expiration times are approaching.